dotnet/orleans/src/Documentation/Deployment-and-Operations/Heterogeneous-Silos.md

 * Grain type`C`can be placed on Silo 1, 2 or 3.
 * Grain type`D`can be only placed on Silo 3
 * Grain Type`E`can be only placed on Silo 4.
+* All silos should reference interfaces of all grain types but implementations should only be referenced by the silos which want to support them.

 The client does not know which silo support a given Grain Type.